-17.2.4 Revising the Payment Standard; Affordability Adjustments
+17.2.454 Revising the Payment Standard; Affordability Adjustments

-The Payment Standard established by the BHA will never exceed the greater of 110% of Fair market rent or an exception Payment Standard.
-The Payment Standard shall not be less than 90% of the Fair market rent.
+The Payment Standard established by the BHA will nevershall not exceed the greater of 110% of Fair marketthe metropolitan area FMR-rent or an exception Payment Standard as permitted or approved by HUD.
+The Payment Standard shall not be less than 90% of the Fair market rentmetropolitan FMR.